WE ARE HERE TO HELP YOU

 If there is no need for full ventilation, the quantity of air can be regulated by running the jet fans at half speed or by only operating a group of fans at a time.

 Regarding the practical design of jet fan ventilation systems, determining the following five factors are of particular importance:

 A) CO production

 B) Ventilation quantity

 D) Noise levels inside and outside the car park

 E) Ventilation strategy in case of fire

 Several factors affect the amount of CO produced.
 Modern cars produce less pollution than older models as a result of improved combustion and the use of catalytic converters.
 Cold engines produce more CO than hot engines.
-And also the driving speed affects CO production.
+Also the driving speed affects CO production.
 All these factors must be taken into account when designing ventilation systems.

 The ventilation rate for car park ventilation systems is normally provided in either international, national or even local standards and guidelines.
 For example, in the UK, a ventilation rate of 6 ACH (Air Changes per Hour) is required.
 In Portugal there is a requirement of 600 m³/h per parking space, and in Germany a ventilation rate of 6 m³/h per m² of car park is required for non-public car parks (for example a private parking or office building).
-For public car parks a ventilation rate of 12 m³/h per m² of car park is required.
+For public car parks (for example a shopping centre) a ventilation rate of 12 m³/h per m² of car park is required.

 Another method is to calculate the required ventilation rate.
 For these calculations there are a number of available standards, such as for example the VDI 2053 from Germany, the NEN 2443 from The Netherlands or the SWKI 96-1 from Switzerland.